microsoft/moaw/workshops/advanced-aks/workshop.md

 - The [virtual nodes](https://learn.microsoft.com/en-us/azure/aks/virtual-nodes) add on, based on the open source project [Virtual Kubelet](https://virtual-kubelet.io/docs/), isn't supported.
 - Creation of federated identity credentials is not supported on user-assigned managed identities in these [regions.](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-considerations#unsupported-regions-user-assigned-managed-identities)

 #### Enable Workload Identity on an AKS cluster

-> NOTE: If Workload Idenity is already enabled on your AKS cluster, you can skip this section.
+> NOTE: If Workload Identity is already enabled on your AKS cluster, you can skip this section.

-To enable Workload Idenity on the AKS cluster, run the following command.
+To enable Workload Identity on the AKS cluster, run the following command.

 ```bash
 az aks update --resource-group "${RESOURCE_GROUP}" --name "${CLUSTER_NAME}" --enable-oidc-issuer --enable-workload-identity